lzdjohn/lzdjohn.github.io/_pages/about.md

 Done Research Projects
 ======
 1. Infrared Video Human Action Recognition
+During the period of

-2. Real-Time Ultrasound Gesture Recognition
+3. Real-Time Ultrasound Gesture Recognition
+When people are in TikTok, we dont want to touch the smartphone and want the smartphone to sense the human willings to across the air.
+During my internship at oppo inc.

-3. Temporal Action Detection
+4. Temporal Action Detection based on WiFi CSI & IMU

 Future Work
 ======